InskalBTHBPPT/Python-GUI-to-Read--Display-and-Save-Arduino-ESP-Teensy-Serial-Output/README.md

-# Python GUI for Monitor and Saving Arduino, ESP and Teensy Serial Data
+# Python GUI for Monitoring (Read, Display and Saving) Arduino, ESP and Teensy Print Out Serial Data

 ## Features
 - This project is provided app based on python PySimpleGUI to read, display and save data from serial port.